 One of our jobs as parents is to raise our children up to be financially responsible.
 That’s never going to happen if we’re paying all their bills!
 It’s time to STOP, and we’re going to teach you how.
 We’re sharing our 4-step approach that will get your kids off your payroll and on their way to adulting like champs!

 Halting the money train is a big decision, so both parents need to be on board.
-Before you talk to your kids, you need to sit down with your spouse and discuss which bills you expect your kids to take on, and when you expect them to start paying.
-You don’t have to cut them off all at once – that might be a little harsh – but set a reasonable time frame for each one.
+Before you talk to your kids you need to sit down with your spouse, discuss which bills you expect your kids to take on, and when you expect them to start paying.
+You don’t have to cut them off all at once but set a reasonable time frame for each one.
 Maybe they’ll take over the cell phone when the contract is up or start paying their car payment in three months.
 Word to the wise, don’t wait too long on the credit card bill, or they might use it as an opportunity to rack up one heck of a balance while you’re still footing the bill!
 Once you and your spouse have a list of bills and cut-off dates, you’re ready to talk to your kids.

 This isn’t a one-time discussion.
 It’s a big conversation, and your kids will need time to process it, think it over, and understand that you’re serious.
 The S.T.O.P. approach is a series of 4 weekly meetings with your kids where you can make your expectations clear, give them time to prepare for their new responsibilities, and build and strengthen your relationship with these newly-minted adults!